Adult Cardiothoracic Fellowship

-There are also some basic and clinical research opportunities for the fellows who are interested in developing his or her academic career in the future.
+There are also some basic and clinical research opportunities for the fellows who are interested in developing an academic career in the future.

-Our CT anesthesia fellowship is an ACGME accredited program.
-Our fellowship training has included CT Anesthesia, CICU, and TEE rotations as well as elective rotations to fulfill the overall fellowship training requirement.
+Our CT anesthesia fellowship is an ACGME-accredited program, which includes rotations in CT Anesthesia, TEE, the CICU as well as elective rotations to fulfill the overall fellowship training requirement.

 Our current caseload and concomitant parallel commitment toward resident education allows for us to accept 3 fellows per year.